-We are a party to an amended and restated registration rights agreement, dated as of our preferred stock, including certain holders of five percent or more of our common stock and their affiliates and entities affiliated with certain of our directors.
+We are a party to an amended and restated registration rights agreement, dated as of September 20, 2019 (the "Registration Rights Agreement"), with holders of our preferred stock, including certain holders of five percent or more of our common stock and their affiliates and entities affiliated with certain of our directors.
 The Registration Rights Agreement provides these holders the right, following the completion of this offering, to demand that we file a registration statement or request that their shares be covered by a registration statement that we are otherwise filing.
 See "Description of Capital Stock-Registration Rights" for additional information regarding these registration rights.